christopher-natan/Android.Asyncronous.Http/README.md

 A machine that sends prepaid Top-up to any prepaid(Globe, Smart, Sun) mobile phone.
 And also serve  as Piso Wifi hotspot.

 #### Programming Languages:
-Android Java, CakePHP, MySQL, nGinx, Python3, NodeJs
+Android Java, CakePHP, PHP, MySQL, nGinx, Python3, NodeJs, Shell script

 #### Hardware Components are:
-Raspberry Pi 3,  Coin Acceptor, APEX 7000 Bill Acceptor, Channel Relay, OptoCoupler,  Android Tablet 10' Android version 5.1
+Raspberry Pi 3,  Coin Acceptor, APEX 7000 Bill Acceptor, Channel Relay, OptoCoupler,  Android, Router that supports OpenWRT firmware and Android Tablet 10 inch

 #### Kiosk Mode:
 The Android should be rooted which I made it and customized most of the settings to make it as Kiosk Mode